mannyuk-dev/adaship/README.md

 •	As a user, I want to place a ship on a board.  <br />
 •	As user, I want to know when a specific ship has been fully destroyed.  <br />
 •	As a user, I want to be alerted when I win or lose the game.  <br />
-•	As user, I want to know when a specific ship has been hit.
+•	As user, I want to know when a specific ship has been hit.  <br />
-•	As a user, I want to start a game against another player.
+•	As a user, I want to start a game against another player.  <br />
 ## Epics
-•	Load Game Rules and Board.
+•	Load Game Rules and Board.  <br />
-•	Allow users and computer to place ships.
+•	Allow users and computer to place ships.  <br />
-•	Allow users and computer to fire at ships.
+•	Allow users and computer to fire at ships.  <br />
-•	Win conditions of the game.
+•	Win conditions of the game.  <br />
 ## Tasks
-•	The player should be able to fire at the opponents ships on a turn by turn basis.
+•	The player should be able to fire at the opponents ships on a turn by turn basis.  <br />
-•	An overall scoreboard should be displayed throughout the game.
+•	An overall scoreboard should be displayed throughout the game.  <br />
-•	When all ships are destroyed player either wins or loses.
+•	When all ships are destroyed player either wins or loses.  <br />
-•	If the player hits or misses a ship they should be alerted.
+•	If the player hits or misses a ship they should be alerted.  <br />
-•	If an opponent’s ship is hit or missed they should be alerted.
+•	If an opponent’s ship is hit or missed they should be alerted.  <br />
-•	If an opponent’s ship is destroyed they should be alerted.
+•	If an opponent’s ship is destroyed they should be alerted.  <br />
-•	Load game board and ships from a config file.
+•	Load game board and ships from a config file.  <br />
-•	The user should have the ability to change the size of the board and ships.
+•	The user should have the ability to change the size of the board and ships.  <br />
-•	Allow players to place ships of specific sizes on a board.
+•	Allow players to place ships of specific sizes on a board.  <br />

 ## Reflective review, opportunities to improve and continued professional development.